Required Class Materials

 General Enrollment Information

 How Class Works

 Our regular class times are Tuesdays and Thursdays from 10:00 am until 1:00 pm.
 Our classes will be held online using Zoom.
-Heather Luna will teach every class for the Footprints program.
-Paul Bergner will guest teach periodically as his schedule permits.
+Heather Luna will be your instructor for the Footprints program.

 Medicine Making/Herbal Formulations

 Feeling, smelling, and tasting herbs are important aspects of herbalist training.
 Normally we would make herbal medicines together in a classroom setting.
 Since we are now holding classes online, all students will receive a Medicine Making Care Package at the beginning of each Course (4 packages total), that will contain all the herbs and medicine making materials needed to complete the lessons for that Course at home.
 In each chapter of the material, students will read the lessons and make the herbal preparations on their own time, then do the tasting and journaling exercise at home, and finally we will have a discussion and comparison together as a class online.

 We are happy to announce the return of in-person outdoor Field Classes!
 These classes will be held independently from the Footprints curriculum and anyone is welcome to join (students or the greater community).
 Students enrolled in the Footprints Program 2021-22 will receive a discount for attending these Field Classes.
 For all the details and registration see our Field Classes page.